spacetelescope/jdaviz/docs/specviz/import_data.rst

 Loading Data into Specviz
 *************************

-By design, Specviz only supports data that can be parsed as :class:`~specutils.Spectrum1D` objects, as that allows the Python-level interface and parsing tools to be defined in `specutils` instead of being duplicated in `jdaviz`.  :class:`~specutils.Spectrum1D` objects are very flexible in their capabilities, however, and hence should address most astronomical spectrum use cases.
+By design, Specviz only supports data that can be parsed as :class:`~specutils.Spectrum1D` objects, as that allows the Python-level interface and parsing tools to be defined in ``specutils`` instead of being duplicated in Jdaviz.  :class:`~specutils.Spectrum1D` objects are very flexible in their capabilities, however, and hence should address most astronomical spectrum use cases.

 .. seealso::